nathanael-fijalkow/DeepSynth/README.md

 # DeepSynth
 General-purpose program synthesiser.

-This is the repository for the code of the paper **"Scaling Neural Program Synthesis with Distribution-based Search"**.
+This is the repository for the code of the paper **"[Scaling Neural Program Synthesis with Distribution-based Search](https://arxiv.org/abs/2110.12485)"** published in the conference proceedings of the AAAI Conference on Artificial Intelligence, AAAI'22.

 **Authors**:
-Anonymous
+Nathanaël Fijalkow, Guillaume Lagarde, Théo Matricon, Kevin Ellis, Pierre Ohlmann, Akarsh Potta

 ![Figure](https://github.com/nathanael-fijalkow/DeepSynth/raw/main/main_figure.png)